YOUR CLIENTS HIRE YOU TO BE EFFECTIVE, NOT EFFICIENT

 The executives on the front lines of your firm must understand that you’re in the business of providing solutions, not services.
 Services can be procured from a lot of other sources, often at lower cost, and the professional buyers in client organizations know that.
 But if you present your offering as effective solutions to business problems, you’re putting your real value in perspective.

 The Framing Effect

 Behavioral economics teaches that one of the easiest and most powerful ways to enhance the perceived value of what you do is to reframe your offering.
-One of the most impressive examples of this principle Howard Schulz’s reframing of the 50-cent cup of coffee into an experience that made a caffeine fix worth four dollars.
-Starbucks reframed the product as an experience and been extracting incredible value from it ever since.
+One of the most impressive examples of this principle is Howard Schulz’s reframing of the 50-cent cup of coffee into an experience that made a caffeine fix worth four dollars.
+Starbucks reframed the product as an experience and has been extracting incredible value from it ever since.

 Before you jump to the conclusion that “This doesn’t apply to professional services,” stop and think about how little effort goes into framing the services of most firms.
 Visit a typical agency website and you’ll see their offering isn’t really framed at all; it’s just a bullet-point list of widely-available services.
 And if anyone should know better, it’s agencies, who would never recommend this kind of lackluster approach to their clients.

 If what you sell are services, that’s what clients will tend to buy.
 If on the other hand, you package these services as solutions intended to produce marketplace outcomes, your clients and prospects will place much more value on what you do.

 Moving Up the Value Hierarchy

 There is, in fact, a value hierarchy for professional firms.
 The least valuable offerings are services, which are associated with “labor,” are seen as widely available, and aren’t really scalable.